albertyang82/data_engineering_assessment/section_3/readme_section_3.md

 	- AWS CloudFormation → A service that allows you to define and provision AWS infrastructure as code using templates, enabling automated, repeatable, and consistent deployments

 8. Maintenance
-	- Containerized processing code enables versioning and easy updates.
+	- Containerized processing code enables versioning and easy updates using CodeCommit.
 	- AWS CodePipeline (CI/CD) → A fully managed service that automates continuous integration and continuous delivery, streamlining application and infrastructure updates.

 9. Infrastructure provisioning